-- 1. CERES-Terra is observing more clear sky than ERBE due in part to the difference in footprint size.
+- 1. Users are responsible for applying revisions as noted in the section entitled "User Applied Revisions to Current Edition". - 2.
+CERES-Terra is observing more clear sky than ERBE due in part to the difference in footprint size.
 The resolution of CERES Terra is 20 km at nadir and the resolution of ERBS is 40 km at nadir so that the surface area observed by ERBS is 4 times larger than the area observed by Terra.
 For March 2000, ~23% of Terra-FM1 footprints, ~22% of Terra-FM2 footprints, and ~24% of CERES-TRMM footprints are classified as clear-sky.
 The mean percentage of clear ERBE ERBS footprints during March 1985-1990 is only ~17%.
 ERBS also observed about 17% overcast and CERES Terra and TRMM observed about 16% overcast.
-It is not fully understood why the overcast for Terra decreased instead of increasing as for clear sky. - 2.
+It is not fully understood why the overcast for Terra decreased instead of increasing as for clear sky. - 3.
 The ERBE scene identification algorithm (MLE) in conjunction with the ERBE angular distribution models (ADM) are known to erroneously produce albedo growth from nadir to the limb.
 The ERBE ADMs are probably insufficiently limb-darkened in longwave and insufficiently limb-brightened in shortwave.
-The CERES Terra fluxes will also have these biases with viewing angle. - 3.
+The CERES Terra fluxes also have these biases with viewing angle. - 4.
 The spectral responses of the CERES shortwave and total channels differ from that on ERBE at wavelengths below 1 μm.
 CERES uses silver mirrors, which offer much more uniform spectral response from 0.4 μm to 100 μm than the ERBE aluminum mirrors, but are less responsive below 0.4 μm.
 A new spectral unfiltering algorithm has been developed and applied to the CERES data.
 As a result, the CERES radiances are less sensitive to spectral correction for land, desert, and cloudy scenes.
 The greatest impact of this change is on SW fluxes, particularly for clear and partly cloudy ocean scenes.
-Overall, Edition1 CERES clear-sky SW fluxes are 5-6% lower than ERBE ERBS fluxes for all scene types. - 4.
-The Terra spacecraft is in a 10:30 AM sun-synchronous orbit.
+Overall, CERES clear-sky SW fluxes are 5-6% lower than ERBE ERBS fluxes for all scene types. - 5.
+The Terra spacecraft is in a sun-synchronous orbit with equatorial crossing times of 10:30 AM and 10:30 PM.
 The temporal sampling pattern of Terra is very different from temporally precessing ERBS.
-ERBS will observe all local times over a period of 72 days.
-Terra views most of the Earth near 10:30 AM and 10:30 PM.
-Users should be aware that this temporal sampling can cause large errors in the modeling of diurnal variations of flux, particularly for regions with pronounced diurnal cycles of cloudiness. - 5.
-During March 2000, the CERES Terra instruments operated in a standard mode of 2 days of crosstrack scanning followed by 1 day of rotating azimuth plane (RAP) scanning.
+ERBS observed all local times over a period of 72 days.
+Except for polar regions, Terra will generally observed a region only twice per day.
+Users should be aware that this temporal sampling can cause large errors in the modeling of diurnal variations of flux, particularly for regions with pronounced diurnal cycles of cloudiness.

+6. During March 2000, the CERES Terra instruments operated in a standard mode of 2 days of crosstrack scanning followed by 1 day of rotating azimuth plane (RAP) scanning.
 Beginning in April 2000, the standard operation was for one instrument scanning in crosstrack mode for the entire month with the other instrument in RAP scanning mode.
 Both the crosstrack and RAP data have been used in the computation of CERES monthly mean fluxes.
 ERBE data were exclusively crosstrack.
 The scanning mode used to produce instantaneous gridded means on the ES9 can be identified by checking the value of the viewing zenith angle which will be set to the CERES fill value for RAP data.